 The aircraft, its equipment and the engines should also be designed with these requirements in mind so they do not emit any unwanted RF energy causing interference (think high voltage strobe lights) and possible loss of communications.

 The cause of the interference can be either from inside the aircraft or it has its origin or influence from outside the aircraft.
-For the pilot it can sometimes be difficult to know/hear the difference.
-Problem source detection can be relatively as easy if a certain interference occurs when switching on a device or aircraft light or changes with engine RPM.
+For the pilot it can sometimes be difficult to know/hear the difference without experience.
+Problem source detection can be relatively as easy if a certain interference occurs only when switching on a device or aircraft light or certain changes with engine RPM.

 Atmospheric conditions can cause layers of air with different temperatures to exist above each other and these are able to guide or funnel VHF communications over greater distances than normal line of sight would provide.
 This would have the effect of hearing communications of airports which are well 'over the horizon' and, of course, you may be heard by them too.

-On HF, long range communications depends on the ionosphere and its density which is caused by solar activity.
+On High Frequencies (HF, 3 MHz - 30 MHz), long range communications depends on the ionosphere and its density which is caused by solar activity.
 The ionization layers are located between altitudes of 50 to 400 km, which is a lot higher than the 10 to 12 km these airliners usually fly at.
-As such aircraft altitude does not have such a great influence on range as is has on VHF.
+As such aircraft altitude does not have such a great influence on range as it has on VHF (30 MHz - 300 MHz).

 Unauthorized or Malicious User